+In general, petal testing from 2000 to 2010 indicated low to moderate disease risk.
 In most years of the study, dry conditions have prevailed before and during flowering inhibiting ascospore production and disease proliferation.
 In all years, SSR disease incidence has been less than 25% with no significant correlation to rotation or fungicide treatment (Fig 2).
 Our observations indicate that SSR disease risk is more likely dependent on environmental conditions than on rotation.